 There’s a lot that restaurants can do during the slow season to get customers coming in the door.
 Even the slowest months for restaurants can be profitable.
 If you're interested, check our article on are bars profitable.

-Here are five ways to survive the slow restaurant season:
+Here are seven ways to survive the slow restaurant season:

 1. Run Events and Promotions